 Do you feel that your ears are too big compared to the size of your face?
 Maybe you feel that they look different from each other or don’t like how they are shaped.
 Or perhaps you have a defect or disproportion of your ears that has been present since you were born.
 If you deal with any of these problems, then you are not alone, and otoplasty may be the perfect solution for you.
-This is just one of the many cosmetic surgical procedures that we offer here at Tampa Bay Plastic Surgery in Tampa, FL.
+This is just one of the many cosmetic surgical procedures that we offer here at Tampa Bay Plastic Surgery.

 You may wonder what otoplasty is and how it can benefit you.
 We will answer those questions in this article.
 We will also answer some other common questions about this ear surgery, such as who qualifies as a candidate and what you can expect from the treatment process.

 Knowing what causes prominent, asymmetrical, or misshapen ears can help you determine if otoplasty is a good solution for your ears.
 There are several factors that cause the outer ear to be disproportionate, misshapen, or asymmetrical.
 These factors can be present at birth and manifest themselves as a person develops and grows.
 Your concerns could also be the result of external factors.
 These include the underdevelopment of cartilage, overdevelopment of cartilage, and trauma or severe injury.

 The outer edge of the ear can stick outward instead of folding in toward the head when the helix, or outer ridge of the ear, does not fold properly during development.
 Because this is the outer ridge of the ear, this birth defect can cause the ears to appear much larger than the head.

 The pinna is much more likely to be too prominent compared to the head if the pinna has an excess of cartilage.

 Trauma or injury to the ears can change their shape and appearance of ears no matter what the age of the patient.
 This most often causes ears that are asymmetrical.